rupy/HumanDetection/README.md

 generator.create_positive_dat()
 ```

-or you can just run python like this:
+or just run python like this:

 ```Shell
 $ python annotation_generator.py
 ```
 ### how to annotate

-You can drag point to point in image to create regions.
+Drag point to point in image to create regions.
 You can use keys as follow:
 - [d] key: Delete a region added last.
 - [space] key: Save regions as pickle & go to next image.
 - [q] key: Quit annotation work.